hashicorp/consul-template/README.md

 {{service "web"}}
 ```

-The function returns a `[]*Service` struct which can be used for ranging in a template:
+The function returns a `[]*HealthService` struct which can be used for ranging in a template:

 ```liquid
 {{range service "web@datacenter"}}